lucienvieri/Devil-Extractor/README.md

 # Devil Extractor

-A fast, header-only C library for extracting readable text from HTML (v2.3).
+The goal is to be the fastest web extractor in existence, best used along side searchxng header-only C library for extracting readable text from HTML (v2.3).
 Strips noise (scripts, styles, ads), block tags, and optional filter plugins — powered by the [Lexbor](https://github.com/lexbor/Lexbor) HTML5 parser.

 ## Features